|Christina and her mum Tina Onassis|

-The death of the 37-year-old heiress, whose four marriages and stormy personal life often obscured her role as a businesswoman, will apparently make her 3-year-old daughter, Athena, one of the world's richest people, family business associates in Athens said yesterday.
+The death of the 37-year-old heiress, whose four marriages and stormy personal life often obscured her role as a businesswoman, will apparently make her 3-year-old daughter, Athina, one of the world's richest people, family business associates in Athens said yesterday.
 A Dramatic Story

-Like the tumultuous saga of the Onassis family itself, the story of Christina Onassis's death on Saturday was a dramatic, controversial and global affair, with implications in Europe and North and South America for governments, businesses and ordinary people touched by the family.
+Like the tumultuous saga of the Onassis family itself, the story of Christina Onassis's death was a dramatic, controversial and global affair, with implications in Europe and North and South America for governments, businesses and ordinary people touched by the family.